Do you have to file a Self Assessment tax return?

 When might you want to file a tax return voluntarily?

-There are certain circumstances in which some individuals might choose to file a Self Assessment tax return voluntarily.
-For example, you may want to fill out a tax return voluntarily if you wish to:
+There are certain circumstances in which some individuals might opt to file a Self Assessment tax return voluntarily.
+For example, you may choose to fill out a tax return if you wish to claim certain reliefs for Income Tax, like claiming a loss from your sole trade against income earned from a different source.

 If you’re unsure about whether or not you should voluntarily file a tax return, you can speak to an accountant who will be able to advise you.